webclinic017/tradingView-5/README.md

-This is a basic trading view with live update of Bitcoin prices from Binance web sockets, created using python-binance and server running with Flask.
+This is a basic trading view with live update of Bitcoin prices from Binance web sockets, created using python-binance & LightWeight charts and server running with Flask.

 <br />